apache/iotdb/docs/UserGuide/Maintenance-Tools/MLogLoad-Tool.md

 ### Introduction

 The MLogLoad tool  is used to load the metadata from `mlog.bin` and tags and attributes from `tlog.txt` into the running IoTDB.
+Data to be loaded that conflicts with metadata in the running IoTDB will be skipped.

 ### How to Use